Introduction¶

 Troubleshooting¶

-This section allows you to solve the most common problems encountered when using OpenStack.
+This section may help you solve the most common problems encountered when using OpenStack.

 SSH Error¶